 Alternatively, you can also contact an agency (visit the Lithuanian Association of Real Estate Agencies website to find the contact info of all the main real estate agencies that, usually for a fee, will help you find you a place to rent).

 Before you sign any kind of lease or rental agreement , make sure you have clear information on any utilities or other associated costs you may need to pay.
 For a lot of buildings, you’ll find that you need to pay a monthly bill for the maintenance of shared spaces (stairwells, doorways, exteriors, etc.) It’s also a good idea to ask for the previous six months’ worth of gas/electricity bills to get a rough estimate of what utility costs you may need to pay for.

-It’s important to note that not all landlords have a working knowledge of English or Russian.
-If you are not able to speak directly to your landlord it is essential that you find a reliable intermediary.
+It’s important to note that some landlords may not have working knowledge of English or Russian.
+If you are not able to communicate directly with your landlord, it is essential that you find a reliable intermediary.

 You’ll need to keep a copy of the contract once it has been signed.
 Be sure to have a copy in English as well as Lithuanian.